Arrie Rautenbach: Other considerations

-In his new role as CEO of Absa Group, Rautenbach sits on the boards of Absa Group Limited and Absa Bank Limited.
-He is the substantive CEO appointed to replace the last substantive Absa Group CEO, Daniel Mminele, who resigned on 20 April 2021.
+In his new role as CEO of Absa Group, Rautenbach sat on the boards of Absa Group Limited and Absa Bank Limited.
+He was the substantive CEO appointed to replace the last substantive Absa Group CEO, Daniel Mminele, who resigned on 20 April 2021.

 Rautenbach's tenure as Group CEO, began a few days before a new group Chairperson, Sello Moloko, assumed office, replacing Wendy Lucas-Bull, who retired on 31 March 2022.